seibert-media/automatix/README.md

 Automatix will recognize the installed module and offer the completion automatically.

 ## Progress bar (experimental)
 By installing `python_progress_bar` via pip you can activate an "apt-like" progress bar based on the amount of commands.

+Note, that using commands that heavily modify the terminal behaviour/output (such as `top`, `watch`, `glances`, ...), may lead to a unreadable or undesirable output.
+It might be a better idea to encourage the user to open a separate terminal and type these commands there.

+Using automatix itself as command should work, but may lead to confusing output as well.
+Note that the optional progress bar will be overwritten by the new automatix instance for the duration of this command.

+If you want to keep `python_progress_bar` installed for other programms, but have troubles here, you can either set `progress_bar` to `false` in the config file or set the `AUTOMATIX_SUPPRESS_PROGRESS_BAR` environment variable.